Pay Your Enrollment Fee

 Initial Residency Determination

+The initial Residency determination is made in accordance with the residency policy.
+All students must complete the Residency Form as a part of the Application for Admissions.
 The deadline to submit the Residency Application is the first day of classes for the semester you choose to enroll.

 Out-of-State Residency Classification